 USAEE Case Competition

 The United States Association for Energy Economics (USAEE) Case Competition is a team-based competition focused on energy economics, open to teams of current students or recent graduates.
+This year, the topic for the competition will be financing for global improvements in energy intensity.
 Participating teams will work on the designated case problem over a period of three weeks and submit a written report detailing their methods and solution to USAEE.
 A complete solution to the problem will require teams to have knowledge in economics, engineering, and policy analysis.
-The three teams with the best solutions will be invited to present their results at a session at the October 23-26, 2016 34th USAEE/IAEE North American Conference in Tulsa, Oklahoma.
+The three teams with the best solutions will be invited to present their results at a session at the June 15-18, 2014 IAEE Conference in New York City, NY.

 By participating in the USAEE Case Competition, students will be able to demonstrate their skills and ideas for potential employers and can win monetary prizes while contributing to solutions for challenging current energy economics problems.
-The top three teams will be invited to publicly present their results at the USAEE/IAEE North American Conference in Tulsa, Oklahoma and compete for the top three positions.
-The prizes will be $2,500 for the first place team, $2,000 for second place, and $1,500 for third (in addition, conference fees will be waived for up to two members of each invited team).
+The top three teams will be invited to publicly present their results at the IAEE Conference in New York City, NY and compete for the top three positions.
+The prizes will be $4,000 for the first place team, $3,000 for second place, and $2,000 for third (in addition, conference fees will be waived for up to two members of each invited team).

 The USAEE Case Competition registration form is located here.

-- June 30 - Top three teams will be notified and invited to present at the USAEE/IAEE Conference in Tulsa, Oklahoma.
+April 2 - Top three teams will be notified and invited to present at the IAEE Conference in New York City, NY.

-- October 23-26 - Top three teams will present their work at a special concurrent session of the USAEE/IAEE Conference in Tulsa, Oklahoma.
+June 15-18 - Top three teams will present their work at a special concurrent session of the IAEE Conference in New York City, NY.

 USAEE Case Competition Rules

-All participants must be members of the International Association for Energy Economics (IAEE) and be a student or recent graduate.
+All participants must be a member of the International Association for Energy Economics (IAEE) and be a student or recent graduate.
 (Note: USAEE membership automatically grants IAEE membership and international teams are invited to participate.)

 Teams must be between 2 and 5 participants.